-Be dependable but not dependent, especially with a dismissive avoidant.
+Be dependable but not dependent; especially with a dismissive avoidant.
 Reliable and dependable means you have yourself put-together.
 When you say you are going to do something, you keep your word.
 Knowing that you can be counted on makes avoidants who have a hard time trusting others feel safe.
 They don’t have to constantly worry that you will let them down or that they will disappoint themselves for trusting on you to do what you said you’ll do.

 11. Be consistent

 To make an avoidant feel safe, be consistent in how you show them you care when they lean in; and when they distance.

 12. Be available and responsive

 You make an avoidant feel safe by being responsive to their bids for connection.
 You also make them safe by being attuned and responsive to their distress cues; and not ignoring them.
 Instead provide comfort and/or assistance when needed.